Durrës-Kukës Highway: Description

 A1 Motorway represents a major northeast–southwest motorway in Albania connecting the Albanian Adriatic Sea Coast in the southwest to the Albanian Alps in the northeast.
 A significant part of the road network of Albania, it constitutes part of the European route E851 starting at Petrovac in Montenegro across Shkodër and Kukës to Pristina in Kosovo.
-The planned southwestern part of the motorway around Durrës County is considered to be a segment of the Adriatic–Ionian motorway that will stretch following completion across the Balkan Peninsula from Italy in the north to Greece in the south.
+The opened southwestern part of the motorway around Durrës County is considered to be a segment of the Adriatic–Ionian motorway that will stretch following completion across the Balkan Peninsula from Italy in the north to Greece in the south.
 In Kosovo, the A1 continues as the R7 part of the Pan-European Corridor X.

-Rruga e Kombit (Nation's Highway) is a toll highway stretching between Milot, Rrëshen, Kalimash, Kukes and the border with Kosovo in Northern Albania part of the Durrës-Kukës Corridor.
+Rruga e Kombit (Nation's Highway) is a toll highway stretching between Kashar, Thumanë, Milot, Rrëshen, Kalimash, Kukes and the border with Kosovo in Northern Albania part of the Durrës-Kukës Corridor.
 In June 2009, the highway was opened to traffic with the inauguration of the Thirrë-Kalimash Tunnel, while other sections were partially completed in subsequent years as the highway is still under construction.

 Once the motorway became tolled in 2018, the security and configuration of remaining segments between Kolsh, Kukës, and Morinë (border with Kosovo) part of the SH5 Highway has drastically improved with the construction of new interchanges.
 The section between Milot and Rrëshen is a single carriageway, while several viaducts near Kukes were only recently expanded into dual carriageways.
 The Milot Interchange was completed as a trumpet interchange in 2019.

 The highway has reduced the travel time from six hours to two, with an estimated speed of 80–110 km/h.
 The highway has also boosted tourism in Albania and deepened the cultural and economic exchanges between Albania and Kosovo.
 As most tourists come through Kosovo, the laying of the highway make it easier to travel to the Durrës and Shengjin ports along the Adriatic Sea.

-Rrëshen–Kalimash

 The most challenging part of the corridor was the segment between Rrëshen and Kalimash, which is around 61 km long.
 It was divided into three sections - a 19 km stretch from Rrëshen to Reps, 27 km from Reps to Thirrë, and 15 km between Thirrë and Kolshi.
 A total of one tunnel and 27 viaducts have been constructed through the steep and mountainous terrain.

 There are 17 viaducts in the area from Reps to Thirrë.
 The use of a hydro-powered electricity grid instead of diesel generators has helped in reducing the carbon footprint of the project.
 As a result, CO_{2} emissions have dropped by 613000 lb each month.
 The above segment as opposed to the other ones is of a higher quality both for security and construction parameters.